 The missions of the ASTU’s Gender Affairs Directorate are:

-  - Providing community services through capacity building trainings on gender related issues, female empowerment, initiating and encouraging female students to ward science and technology and awareness creation to rescue adolescents in schools from risky behaviors and drug abuses.
+o Providing community services through capacity building trainings on gender related issues, female empowerment, initiating and encouraging female students toward science and technology and awareness creation to rescue adolescents in schools from risky behaviours and drug abuses.

 Major Role & Responsibilities of Gender Affairs Directorate

 GAD Strives to alleviate challenges affecting academic success of female students and empowering female staffs through the following strategies.

 - Provide capacity building trainings for both university staffs and students.

 - Provide legal protection from abuse, harassment and violence.

 - Enhance female student’s academic competence by providing them additional tutorial classes.

 - Facilitate economic and Material support for needy female and male students.